codr7/g-fu/README.md

 'bar
 ```

-A `for`-loop may be built on top of `while`, the following one comes with the added twist of allowing either a bare counter or an argument list with optional variable name.
+A `for`-loop may be built on top of `while`, the following example comes with the added twist of allowing either a bare counter or an argument list with optional variable name.

 ```
 (let for (macro (args body..)